 Rob Reiner and wife found dead in their Los Angeles home: What to know

-Hollywood director and actor Rob Reiner and his wife, Michele, were found dead inside their Los Angeles home on Sunday afternoon in what police are investigating as an apparent homicide.
+Hollywood director and actor Rob Reiner and his wife, Michele, were found dead inside their Los Angeles home on Sunday afternoon, sources told CBS News, in what police are investigating as an apparent homicide.

 "It is with profound sorrow that we announce the tragic passing of Michele and Rob Reiner.
 We are heartbroken by this sudden loss, and we ask for privacy during this unbelievably difficult time," said Reiner's family in a statement obtained by Variety.